jedld/resque-fifo-queue/README.md

 # Resque::Fifo::Queue

-Implementation of a sharded First-in First-out queue using Redis.
+Implementation of a sharded First-in First-out queue using Redis and Resque.

 This gem unables you to guarantee in-order job processing based on a shared key.
 Useful for business requirements that are race-condition prone.
-Or for jobs that require streaming with chronological accuracy.
+Or for a set of related jobs that require preservation of chronological order.

 Sharding is automatically managed depending on the number of workers available.
 Durability is guaranteed with failover resharding using a consitent hash.
 Built on the reliability of resque and is pure ruby which simplifies deployment if you are already using resque with ruby on rails.

 ## Installation